ReemNeama/eventati_book/lib/services/README.md

 Services in this application are responsible for:
 - Providing data to the UI layer
 - Processing business logic
-- Connecting to external data sources (will be replaced with Firebase in the future)
+- Connecting to external data sources (using Supabase)
 - Implementing reusable functionality across the application

 ## Current Services